EviDentApp/EviDentApp/README.md

-# odontoxp
+## About

-This repository contains source code for the front-end and back-end of the EBApp.
+This GitLab repository contains source code for the front-end and back-end of the EBApp.
+The objective of this mobile application is to display scientific texts to authorized users.

 Versions: